grey-fish/grey-fish.github.io/Natas/Level21.md

 <br/>

-Now, our session, identified by `PHPSESSID=yabbadabbado` had `$_SESSION[admin]` set to `1`.
+Now, our session, identified by `PHPSESSID=yabbadabbado` has `$_SESSION[admin]` set to `1`.

-So we simply send this request to webpage when with the same Cookie, which reveals password for next Level.
+So we simply send this request to webpage when with the same Cookie, and it reveals password for next Level.

 ![](./images/Level21.2_solution.png)